Top Countries with the Largest Gold Reserves

 Is Gold Bullion at a Crossroads?

 Gold has had a remarkable run since it started its nascent rise in early 2001, climbing more than 650% between April 2001 and September 2011.
 Since then, gold prices have either taken a breather or are preparing for another upswing.
-Based on the gold purchases made by central banks over the last three years, it appears as though many are preparing for the worst.
+Based on the gold purchases made by central banks over the last several years, it appears as though many are preparing for the worst.

 Central banks first started to increase their gold reserves in 2008 as the financial crisis rolled across the globe, sending the world’s largest economy into a recession.
 In an effort to protect their nation’s wealth against volatility, central banks started to buy gold.

 Initially, central banks were buying gold as a hedge against economic uncertainty in the United States.
 But now, it’s quite evident that even an economically stronger U.S. cannot prevent the global economy from slipping into a recession.